 Capital Gains Tax on Coins

-In the U.S., coins are classified as collectibles under the tax code.
-When selling coins for a profit, you may be subject to capital gains tax.
-It is essential to understand how the tax works, the rates involved, and how it applies specifically to coin collectors and investors.
+In the U.S., the IRS classifies coins as collectibles under the tax code.
+You may be subject to capital gains tax when selling coins for a profit.
+Understanding how the tax works, the rates involved, and how it applies specifically to coin collectors and investors is essential.

 If you hold coins for one year or less before selling them, any profit is considered a short-term capital gain and is taxed at your ordinary income tax rate.